Ferdinando222/Upsampling-HOM/README.md

 # Upsampling-HOM
-This is the official repository for the paper titled 'A Physics-Informed Neural Network-Based Approach for the Spatial Upsampling of Spherical Microphone Arrays'.
+Welcome to the official repository for the paper:
+**"A Physics-Informed Neural Network-Based Approach for the Spatial Upsampling of Spherical Microphone Arrays"**

+You can read the full paper [here](https://ieeexplore.ieee.org/document/10694489).

 # CREATE ENVIRONMENT
 ### Create a conda o venv environment using the requirements.txt